 Women, on the other hand, do not have this problem.
 They can conveniently get all facilities and still blame men for everything.
 Men by nature are apologetic and they take all feminist shit openly.
 In turn, these men expect other men to behave in the same manner, too.
 But women never feel sorry for crimes committed by other women.
 If they did, they would have demanded severe punishment for every false rape complainant or for women like Rohtak sisters.

-It is this NEED of being the best protector for their women that makes men more competitive to each other and shame each other.
-The men who openly endorsed the BBC video saying the views were Indian society’s view actually proved that they too endorsed the same views.
+It is this NEED of being the best protector for their women that makes men more competitive with each other and shame each other.
+The men who openly endorsed the BBC video ‘India’s Daughter’ saying the views were Indian society’s view actually proved that they too endorsed the same views.
 Many Indian men felt proud of it.
 They openly defied the ban and shared the video on social media.
 They ended up shaming their gender as a whole.

 But did this introspection help these overprotective Indian men?
 These are the men who had gone nuts after Dec 2012 Delhi incident as well.
 These are the men who violently protested every rape, these are the men who had brutally lynched a rape accused in Dimapur but still in India’s Daughter they were accused of having the mindset of a rapist.
 In short, the overprotective men who wanted to save their women were termed as rapists by the same women they wanted to save.